-40 When a bladder pump is used for groundwater sampling, a disposable, pre-sterilized 0.45- $\mu$ m pore

-41 size filter will be attached to the end of the pump's Teflon® return line.
-Groundwater then will be pumping rate will be adjusted as necessary to minimize turbulence.
+When a bladder pump is used for groundwater sampling, a disposable, pre-sterilized 0.45-μm pore size filter will be attached to the end of the pump's Teflon® return line.
+Groundwater then will be pumped through the tubing and disposable filter.
+The filter will be rinsed with native groundwater for a minimum of four cycles in one minute or approximately 100mL.
+During this flushing operation, the pumping rate will be adjusted as necessary to minimize turbulence.
 Care should be given to purge all air from the filter prior to sampling.
 After the system is flushed, sample bottles will be filled with discharge exiting the disposable filter.
 For perchlorate sampling, an additional 0.2-μm pore size filter assembly will be attached to the end of the 0.45-μm pore size filter.
 The sample bottles will be packaged and preserved in the same manner as described above.
 The disposable filters used to collect filtered groundwater samples will be discarded after each use.